SquidDev/urn/docs/lib.match.md

 ```

 ## `(matches? pt x)`
-*Macro defined at lib/match.lisp:197:1*
+*Macro defined at lib/match.lisp:208:1*

 Test if the value `X` matches the pattern `PT`.

-Note that, since this does not bind anything, all metavariables
+Note that, since this does not bind anything, all metavariables may be
-may be replaced by `_` with no loss of meaning.
+replaced by `_` with no loss of meaning.

+## Undocumented symbols
+ - `(function &arms)` *Macro defined at lib/match.lisp:247:1*